-- Locating the Vulva – Sometimes, the male dog won’t easily know where the female dog’s vulva is located, so you can try to assist him at times.
+- Locating the Vulva – Sometimes, the male dog may have difficulty finding the female dog’s vulva.
+You can help guide him if necessary.

-- Ejaculating – The male dog will release prostatic fluid as well as his own sperm when he starts humping the bitch.
+- Ejaculating – As the male dog begins to hump the female, he will release prostatic fluid and his own sperm.

 How long do dogs stay stuck together?

 Is the tie painful for either dog?

 How much discomfort or pain is felt by both dogs really depends on a few criteria:

 - First Time — if it is a first-time breeding for the dog, then chances are it will be a bit painful

 - Position — dogs with little breeding experience don’t know what position suits them best

 - Stress — when mating, inexperienced dogs can feel discomfort resulting in stress that makes them move more than they should